 The English curriculum is delivered through long and medium term plans created in response to the statutory requirements of the National Curriculum 2014, which ensures coverage of genres and aspects of spelling, punctuation and grammar and is specific to the needs of our children.
 In Key Stage 1 and 2, English lessons are timetabled daily with the added provision that extended writing sessions may also be scheduled.
 In addition to English lessons, children have regular opportunities to apply English skills across the curriculum with the same high expectations used within English lessons.
-Handwriting and spelling is taught throughout the weekly timetable and aims to link with topic learning, where possible, closing gaps and building on contextual vocabulary through vocabulary tiers and working walls.
+Handwriting and spelling is taught throughout the weekly timetable and aims to link with topic learning, where possible, closing gaps and building on contextual vocabulary through working walls.
 It is expected children maintain their standards of literacy in their writing within wider curriculum subjects.
 Teachers plan for pupils to include aspects of spelling, punctuation and grammar in their wider curriculum writing outcomes.

 Differentiation and interventions are organised by the class teacher to engage and accelerate reading and writing as needed by the individual pupil.
 Support staff enable groups and individual children to access the work with a suitable challenge.
 Our SENCO is consulted for advice on further interventions.
 Teachers are encouraged to use a range of teaching strategies to meet the needs of their pupils learning styles and needs including: